blacksoll/LoxBerry-Plugin-ZWave2MQTT/README.md

-# LoxBerry Plugin ZWave2MQTT - Developed with the help of Open Ai
+# LoxBerry Plugin ZWave2MQTT - Developed with the help of Open Ai for pesronal use but you are welcome to use it.
+Don't ask for more, cause i'm not a developer !!!

 Native LoxBerry plugin that bundles **Z-Wave JS UI** and exposes Z-Wave devices to **LoxBerry** and **Loxone Miniserver** through **MQTT**.